GuilhE/KMP-ComposeUIViewController/README.md

 > Avoid deleting `iosApp/Representables` without using Xcode.

 ## Sample
-For working samples check [sample-swift-export](sample-swift-export) or [sample-objc-export](sample-objc-export).
-Open `iosApp/Gradient.xcodeproj` in Xcode and run standard configuration or use KMP plugin for Android Studio and choose `iosApp` in run configurations.
+For working samples check [sample-objc-export](sample-objc-export), [sample-swift-export](sample-swift-export) or [sample-swift-export-spm](sample-swift-export-spm).
+Open `iosApp/Gradient.xcodeproj` in Xcode and run standard configuration or use KMP plugin for Android Studio and choose `Gradient` in run configurations.

 You'll find different use cases:
 - `GradientScreenCompose`: A screen rendered entirely in Compose (UI+state) and embedded in iOS;